emmaalbury/bank_tech_test/README.md

 Enter in the command line:

 * irb
-* require './lib/run_program'
+* require './lib/transactions.rb'
-* run = run_program
+* transaction = Transaction.new
+* to make a deposit -
+transaction.deposit(chosen amount)
+* to make a withdrawal -
+transaction.withdrawal(chosen amount)
-* call chosen method on run variable i.e to make a deposit run.deposit(300), to make a withdrawal run.withdraw(90) or to print a statement run.print_statement.
+* to print a statement -
+transaction.print_statement
 * control z to close session

 ### Testing: ###